top of page

 Double Your Money’s Worth: Home Strategies that Support Executive Function Skills

-The American Psychological Association found in a recent study that when caregivers from home support the work happening at school, students make progress more quickly in both their academics and their social and emotional skills.
+The American Psychological Association found in a recent study that when caregivers from home supported the work happening at school, students made progress more quickly, academically AND in their social and emotional skills.

-Your coach will suggest strategies to use at home, and it is to your advantage to try them.
-Here are some things they might ask you to consider:
+Your coach will suggest strategies to use at home and that can help a lot.
+Here are some things they might ask you to try:

 Stick to routines: Routines provide structure and help children develop good habits.
 Create a daily routine that includes study time, breaks, and time for other activities.
 Keeping it the same, as much as possible, is important.